FAQs

 Please review the application to better understand the submission requirements, as well as the scoring rubric to learn more about what constitutes a strong application.

 Does the budget need to equal $500,000 and account for the flight test?
+(Updated February 18)

 It is up to each participant to determine an appropriate budget for the proposed solution, and prize funds can be used however the winners see fit.
 You may include any cost categories, including contingencies for risk mitigation, that support the development of your technology.
 You are welcome to organize this by phases and include costs after the challenge is complete.

 It is a requirement that the liability insurance be current and valid from the date of submission through the completion of the flight test (currently, estimated to be December 31, 2026).
+All members of the team, NASA, and Carrot will need to be covered by the liability insurance.

 You do not need to submit your liability insurance at the time of application submission.
 If you are named as a preliminary challenge winner, you will be asked to submit your proof of insurance and other eligibility requirement documentation at that time.
+We expect it should only take a few days after preliminary winners have been identified to submit the required paperwork.
+All paperwork must be submitted and verified before challenge winners are named.

 Please do familiarize yourself with the requirements and ensure that you meet them prior to submission.
 Insurance Guidelines can be found under Section F. Information for Winners on the application.